k-jun/techtalk/README.md

 ## apis

-in this case this is for load testing, if you send channel_id=0, it will get messages from a random channel
+in this case this is for load testing, if you send channel_id=0, the server fills the id with random number which is 1 to 1000

-GET "channels/{channel_id}/messages"
+* GET "channels/{channel_id}/messages"

-POST "channels/{channel_id}/messages"
+* POST "channels/{channel_id}/messages"
 ```json
 {
   "user_id": "1",